giacomo270197/giacomo270197.github.io/assets/posts/Zero2Automated/FirstStage.md

 <a href="/assets/images/Zero2Automated/fs2.png"><img src="/assets/images/Zero2Automated/fs2.png" margin="0 250px 0" width="100%"/></a>

 From the disassembler we can get the memory location of the main funtion. x64dbg doesn't automatically set a breakpoint here, so we'll go ahead and add one ourselves.
 We can also see that almost immediately we have calls to `LoadLibrary` and `GetProcAddress`, and before that a function is called several times with some odd strings as input.
-We can assume that the malware dinamycally loads the required procedures, which are are stored either encoded or encypted somewhere.
+We can assume that the malware dynamically loads the required procedures, which are stored either encoded or encypted somewhere.

 I didn't find any use in doing any further static analysis, so I jumped to x32dbg directly.